-- d) Recognising that adults sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances and therefore potential risks to their safety or wellbeing. - 2.2.3 The Sussex Safeguarding Policy defines safeguarding as 'protecting an adult's right to live in safety, free from abuse and neglect.'
-Their policy states their aims are to: - a) Stop abuse or neglect wherever possible. - b) Prevent harm and reduce the risk of abuse or neglect to adults with care and support - c) needs. - d) Safeguard adults in a way that supports them in making choices and having control about how they want to live. - e) Promote an approach that concentrates on improving life for the adults concerned - f) Raise public awareness so that communities as a whole, alongside professionals, play their part in identifying and preventing abuse and neglect. - g) Provide information and support in accessible ways to help people understand the different types of abuse, how to stay safe and what to do to raise a concern about the safety or well-being of an adult. - h) Address what has caused the abuse or neglect.

-2.3 Types of Abuse (Care Act 2014)

-- 2.3.1 The main categories of abuse as recognised by the Care Act 2014 are: - a) Physical abuse: examples include slapping, rough handling, twisting of limbs/ extremities, misuse of medication, or inappropriate sanctions or restraint. - b) Sexual abuse: examples include rape and sexual assault or sexual acts to which the vulnerable adult has not consented, could not consent or was pressured into consenting.
-Non-contact abuse such as voyeurism, involvement in pornography. - c) Psychological/Emotional Abuse: Examples include: verbal assault or intimidation, emotional abuse, deprivation of contact verbal abuse, threats of harm or abandonment, humiliation or blaming, overriding of consent, choices or wishes, felling worthless, frightened or unloved.NB: Psychological/emotional abuse will usually occur in conjunction with other forms of abuse - d) Financial Abuse: Examples include: theft, fraud, exploitation, and pressure in connections with wills, property, possessions or benefits. - e) Neglect or acts of omission: Examples include: ignoring medical or physical care needs, failure to provide access to appropriate health, social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating. - f) Discriminatory Abuse: This abuse is usually motivated by discriminatory and oppressive attitudes towards race gender, culture background, religion physical and/ or sensory impairment, sexual orientation and age. - g) Organisational abuse, neglect and poor practice: This may take the form of isolated incidents of poor or unsatisfactory professional practice at one end of the spectrum, through to persuasive ill treatment or gross misconduct.
+- 2.2.3 The Sussex Safeguarding Policy defines safeguarding as 'protecting an adult's right to live in safety, free from abuse and neglect.'
+Their policy states their aims are to: - a) Stop abuse or neglect wherever possible. - b) Prevent harm and reduce the risk of abuse or neglect to adults with care and support needs. - c) Safeguard adults in a way that supports them in making choices and having control about how they want to live. - d) Promote an approach that concentrates on improving life for the adults concerned - e) Raise public awareness so that communities as a whole, alongside professionals, play their part in identifying and preventing abuse and neglect. - f) Provide information and support in accessible ways to help people understand the different types of abuse, how to stay safe and what to do to raise a concern about the safety or well-being of an adult. - 2.3 Types of Abuse (Care Act 2014) - 2.3.1 The main categories of abuse as recognised by the Care Act 2014 are: - a) Physical abuse: examples include slapping, rough handling, twisting of limbs/ extremities, misuse of medication, or inappropriate sanctions or restraint. - b) Sexual abuse: examples include rape and sexual assault or sexual acts to which the vulnerable adult has not consented, could not consent or was pressured into consenting.
+Non-contact abuse such as voyeurism, involvement in pornography. - c) Psychological/Emotional Abuse: Examples include: verbal assault or intimidation, emotional abuse, deprivation of contact verbal abuse, threats of harm or abandonment, humiliation or blaming, overriding of consent, choices or wishes, felling worthless, frightened or unloved.NB: Psychological/emotional abuse will usually occur in conjunction with other forms of abuse - d) Financial Abuse: Examples include: theft, fraud, exploitation, and pressure in connections with wills, property, possessions or benefits. - e) Neglect or acts of omission: Examples include: ignoring medical or physical care needs, failure to provide access to appropriate health, social care or educational services, the withholding of the necessities of life, such as medication, adequate nutrition and heating. - f) Discriminatory Abuse: This abuse is usually motivated by discriminatory and oppressive attitudes towards race gender, culture background, religion physical and/ or sensory impairment, sexual orientation and age.

-- h) Self-neglect: has been recognised within the Care Act 2014 as part of the safeguarding framework. - 2.3.2 In 2013, the Home Office announced changes to the definition of Domestic Abuse to include safeguarding work where there are concerns of domestic abuse within a person home. - 2.3.3 Prevent is part of the government's counter terrorist strategy, aiming to stop people becoming terrorists or supporting terrorism.
-CHF staff need to be aware of safeguarding adults from radicalisation. - 2.3.4 Modern Slavery exists in the UK and includes exploitation in the sex industry, forced labour, domestic servitude in the home and forced criminal activity.
-CHF staff need to be aware of the potential indicators. - 2.3.5 Honour based abuse is defined as an incident or crime involving violence, threats of violence, intimidation coercion or abuse (including psychological, physical, sexual, financial or emotional abuse) which has or may have been committed to protect or defend the honour of an individual, family and/ or community for alleged or perceived breaches of the family and/or community's code of behaviour.
+- g) Organisational abuse, neglect and poor practice: This may take the form of isolated incidents of poor or unsatisfactory professional practice at one end of the spectrum, through to persuasive ill treatment or gross misconduct. - h) Self-neglect: has been recognised within the Care Act 2014 as part of the safeguarding framework. - i) Domestic Abuse: Can be connected to Psychological, physical, sexual, financial, and emotional abuse. - 2.3.2 Modern Slavery: exists in the UK and includes exploitation in the sex industry, forced labour, domestic servitude in the home and forced criminal activity.
+CHF staff need to be aware of the potential indicators. j) - 2.3.3 Prevent is part of the government's counter terrorist strategy, aiming to stop people becoming terrorists or supporting terrorism.
+CHF staff need to be aware of safeguarding adults from radicalisation. - 2.3.4 Honour based abuse is defined as an incident or crime involving violence, threats of violence, intimidation coercion or abuse (including psychological, physical, sexual, financial or emotional abuse) which has or may have been committed to protect or defend the honour of an individual, family and/ or community for alleged or perceived breaches of the family and/or community's code of behaviour.